mfkimbell/react-typescript-notes/README.md

 Custom hooks are functions that **can use other react hooks** like useState, like in my project i have a `useUser` that automatically connects to Redux, gets the current user, and gives you functions to update or clear them — all in a clean, reusable way.

 ## Props

+Props are meant to be read-only in React because they represent data passed down from a parent.
+Making them immutable ensures a one-way data flow, which is one of the core principles of React.

 <img width="580" alt="Screenshot 2025-04-02 at 5 26 50 PM" src="https://github.com/user-attachments/assets/4630bdda-26a8-4bfa-abbf-be98d5017458" />